The independent Garden State Dispensary (GSD) has been bought by the Multi-State Operator (MSO) Ayr Wellness for $101 million.

 The deal has been in the works since December.

-Ayr Wellness will purchase 100 percent of GSD, one of the 12 existing vertical license holders in New Jersey thus far, and one of the state’s original six alternative treatment centers (ATCs).
+Ayr Wellness will purchase 100 percent of GSD.
+They are one of the 12 existing vertical license holders in New Jersey thus far, and one of the state’s original six alternative treatment centers (ATCs).

 “We see an excellent opportunity for wholesale growth given our planned cultivation expansion and past success at driving wholesale penetration in supply-constrained markets,” Sandelman said.

 According to the Purchase Agreement, earning payouts will be based on certain target revenue thresholds following closing.
-They will be capped at a maximum of $96.75 million and payable in a combination of cash, promissory notes, and exchangeable shares.
+They will be capped at a maximum of $96.75 million.
+It’s payable in a combination of cash, promissory notes, and exchangeable shares.

 GDS and Ayr Wellness

-While GSD has many merits, there is a patient consensus that Breakwater down the Turnpike in Cranbury at the other end of Middlesex County is better in terms of quality.
+GSD has many merits.
+But there is a patient consensus that Breakwater in Cranbury at the other end of Middlesex County is better.

 It will be interesting to see what happens to the company.
-Assemblyman Raj Mukherji (D-Hudson) has a financial interest in GSD and abstained from what was supposed to be the final legalization vote last December.
-He helped them get a license in the first place.
+Assemblyman Raj Mukherji (D-Hudson) has a financial interest in GSD.
+He abstained from what was supposed to be the final legalization vote last December.
+Mukherji helped them get a license in the first place.

 The MSO Ascend recently refurbished the Greenleaf Compassion Center dispensary in Montclair and improved its capacity to serve patients.
 While it was independent, it was not popular due to its limited capacity and mediocre medical cannabis.
 Curaleaf’s Bellmawr location was also originally opened as an independent before an MSO bought it.